 Rounding out the profile of previously successful applicants was the commitment to “experiencing” the profession of physical therapy as shown through observation hours and engagement in extra-curricular, service, and/or employment activities.
 While observation hours are ‘recommended’, applicants that have demonstrated a consistent commitment to shadow physical therapists across a variety of workplace settings stood out from their peers.
 Additionally, successful applicants showed quality engagement in activity outside of the academic classroom.
 Successful applicants were not always the applicants with the greatest activity by volume but rather stood out from their peers in consistency of engagement and alignment of activity with life and academic needs/goals.

 When are decisions made on applications?

 The Admissions Committee will only review complete applications that are received from PTCAS.
-The PTCAS application is considered ‘complete’ when all letters of recommendation are received, GRE scores are reported, and when all grades to date are entered.
+The PTCAS application is considered ‘complete’ when all letters of recommendation are received and when all grades to date are entered.
+Once complete, all applications go through a verification process with PTCAS and are sent to us for review.
 Application decisions will not be made before mid-October and will continue until all seats in the incoming class have been filled.

 What is the first-time pass rate on the Board Exams for University of Pittsburgh DPT students?

 The first-time pass rate and other program outcomes can be found on our “Outcomes” page.